msandholz/Marlin-1.1.9-for-RAMPS-1.4/README.md

    522 | // Mechanical endstop with COM to ground and NC to Signal uses "false" here (most common setup).
    523 | #define X_MIN_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
    524 | #define Y_MIN_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
-   525 | #define Z_MIN_ENDSTOP_INVERTING true // set to true to invert the logic of the endstop.
+   525 | #define Z_MIN_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
    526 | #define X_MAX_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
    527 | #define Y_MAX_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
    528 | #define Z_MAX_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.